AIBE 20 Code of Civil Procedure Law 2025: Key Topics, Preparation Tips & MCQs, Landmark Judgments

 AIBE 20 Code of Civil Procedure Law

 If you are preparing for the AIBE 20 Exam and are worried about how to tackle the Code of Civil Procedure (CPC) section, do not worry, as you are not alone in this.
-AIBE 20 Exam Date has not been announced yet.
-However, it is expected that the All India Bar Exam 2025 will be conducted in December.
+AIBE 20 Exam Date has been announced.
+All India Bar Exam 2025 will be conducted on November 30, 2025.

 While many candidates find CPC Section lengthy and procedural, but the fact is that it is one of the easiest module to get good score.
 But what exactly needed to achieve that is a candidate should know how to approach it strategically.
 Read further to know how to make it manageable and easy to remember section.